About Nature Punkz

 Nature has a shadow archive: seasonal customs, animal omens, place-stories, canal myths, and the strange ways people explain what they’ve seen.
 Folklore isn’t presented as “proof”; it’s treated as cultural data — meaningful either way.

 I live in The Black Country, I spend time in places with rich mythology, where modern humans have lived for thousands of years with 2000 years of documented history.
-I drive down roman roads from a place once considered Wales and a site of a battle between Saxons and Vikings to look at deer feeding in a place allegedly home to wildmen and black eyed kids, we talk about who put Bella in the wytch elm, ghosts of canals and the moans of generations of miners buried with the coal they tried to extract.
+I drive down roman roads from a place once considered Wales and a site of a battle between Saxons and Vikings to look at deer feeding in a place allegedly home to woodwoses and black eyed kids, we talk about who put Bella in the wytch elm, ghosts of canals and the moans of generations of miners buried with the coal they tried to extract.
 Just like you can't take the politics out of the science of the natural world you can't divorce it from the folklore and history either.
-I will try to combine all these factors together.
+I will try to combine all these factors together in a pleasing mix that doesn't offend modern science.

 Browse folklore